tpoisot/CP-SDM/manuscript.typ

   placement: auto
 ) <gainloss>

 #change[Based on the comparison between the baseline (#ref(<uncertainty>, supplement: "fig.")A) and projected (#ref(<gainloss>, supplement: "fig.")A) ranges, we can establish identify areas where the species range is conserved (${+} -> {+}$), is lost (${+} -> {-}$), becomes uncertain (${+} -> {-,+}$, ${-} -> {-,+}$), or was uncertain but becomes certain (${+,-} -> {-}$, ${-,+} -> {+}$).
 By mapping these situations, we can identify large areas that are confidently lost towards the Southern edge of the species's range, with very limited areas of either possible or sure gain, strongly suggesting that this species would undergo range contraction.
-Note that the area corresponding to ambiguous transitions is relatively large, which provides a good understanding of the possible saptial variation (and uncertainty) to be expected under the considered climate change models and scenario.]
+Note that the area corresponding to ambiguous transitions is relatively large, which provides a good understanding of the possible spatial variation (and uncertainty) to be expected under the considered climate change models and scenario.]

 #add[
 === Uncertainty and bioclimatic novelty

-exchangeability is a core assumption - climate change likely to be a departure

-BUT - similar issue plagues all transfer of SDMs in future climate projections, chances of covariate shift usually not handled beyond measuring novelty - therefore assumed that covaraite shift is minimal

-#cite(<allen2025insample>) - in-sample calibration is enough to get the guarantees required for conformal prediction

-#cite(<balinsky2025when>) - can re-use calibration set, gives ok coverage

-#cite(<barber2023conformal>)- methods to deal with it

 ]

 #cite(<zurell2012predicting>, form: "prose") highlight the importance of fully considering uncertainty when transferring the model to novel climate data: there is a chance that the future climate conditions will not have occurred in the training dataset, and therefore our confidence in the model outcome should be lowered.
-This covariate shift is well documented to decrease the performance of models #cite(<mesgaran2014here>), and CP offers an opportunity to shine a different light on this phenomenon.
+This covariate shift is well documented to decrease the performance of models #cite(<mesgaran2014here>), and CP offers an opportunity to shine a different light on this phenomenon. #change[Understanding covariate shift in the context of CP] is particularly crucial given that entirely novel climatic conditions are likely to become the norm #cite(<mahony2017closer>), which in turn will drive the emergence of a novel biosphere globally #cite(<kerr2025widespread>) #cite(<ordonez2024novel>).

-This task is particularly crucial given that entirely novel climatic conditions are likely to become the norm #cite(<mahony2017closer>), which in turn will drive the emergence of a novel biosphere globally #cite(<kerr2025widespread>) #cite(<ordonez2024novel>).
-In this section, I compare the results of conformation prediction to measures of climatic novelty, by partitioning the climate novelty according to the type of range shifts from #ref(<gainloss>, supplement: "fig.")B. The study area shows higher novelty in parts of the range that are currently predicted to be habitable by the species; nevertheless, this does not translate to an association between types of prediction transition and the distribution of novelty within the regions undergoing this transition.
-In other words, the projected uncertainty under conformal prediction contributes different information when compared to measures of climatic novelty; specifically, it conveys the uncertainty tied to the model itself.
+#cut[In this section, I compare the results of conformation prediction to measures of climatic novelty, by partitioning the climate novelty according to the type of range shifts from #ref(<gainloss>, supplement: "fig.")B. The study area shows higher novelty in parts of the range that are currently predicted to be habitable by the species; nevertheless, this does not translate to an association between types of prediction transition and the distribution of novelty within the regions undergoing this transition.
+In other words, the projected uncertainty under conformal prediction contributes different information when compared to measures of climatic novelty; specifically, it conveys the uncertainty tied to the model itself.]

+#add[
+Yet although novelty is expected to emerge through climate change, it also emerges for current climate data, because the training dataset is a subset of all the data on which the model is applied.
+For this reason, @novelty compares how different future _and_ current climates are to the bioclimatic data in the training set, and describe the variation of this novelty across different types of range shifts identified in @gainloss.
+The study area shows higher novelty in future data, but does not show that the novelty is higher in areas that become uncertain in the future.
+This is an interesting observation, as it suggests that the response of species distribution to novelty changes may be more complex than "higer novelty leads to more uncertainty".
+Indeed, the highest novelties were observed in areas where the species was epxected to conserve its range.

+There are additional techniques to handle covariate shift in conformal prediction #cite(<barber2023conformal>).
+In addition, #cite(<allen2025insample>, form: "prose") suggest that in-sample calibration (using the training data) is enough to get the coverage guarantees that are required for conformal prediction.
+Furthermore, #cite(<balinsky2025when>, form: "prose") show that the training dataset can be re-used to calibrate the model, without a loss of performance of CP.
+These results suggest that CP may be more robust to covariate shift (and therefore, appropriate to use to project under future climates) than expected.
+]

 #figure(
   image("figures/covariateshift.png", width: 100%),
-  caption: [Climate novelty measured as Euclidean distance to the closest contemporary analogue (A); note that the scale is square-root transformed, as most areas show low novelty.
-Distribution of novelty values split by the expected transition in occupancy (B); colors are as in #ref(<gainloss>, supplement: "fig.")B.],
+  caption: [#change[Climate novelty measured as Euclidean distance to the closest contemporary or future analogue (left map); note that the colors and their explanation are given in the bivariate legend.
+The boxplots on the right correspond to the difference (novelty value) for current conditions (red) and future conditions (blue) for the different types of distribution changes presented in @gainloss.]],
   placement: auto
 ) <novelty>